 Tulsa joined the NFIP in 1974, and through great effort and considerable expense has significantly reduced its exposure to flooding.
-As a result, Tulsa has been awarded a

-Class II rating in the NFIP's Community Rating System (CRS), which grants its residents a 40 percent discount on the cost of flood insurance for structures in the Special Flood Hazard Area (SFHA), also known as the 1% or 100-year floodplain.
+As a result, Tulsa has been awarded a Class II rating in the NFIP's Community Rating System (CRS), which grants its residents a 40 percent discount on the cost of flood insurance for structures in the Special Flood Hazard Area (SFHA), also known as the 1% or 100-year floodplain.
 Since the Biggert-Waters Flood Insurance Reform Act of 2012, many properties have seen a substantial increase in their premiums, making this discount even more important.

-RLA #35 is situated along Fry Ditch No. 2 between E. 101st St. in the north and E. 106th St. in the south.
+RLA #58 is situated in the Fry Ditch No. 2 drainage between S. 69th E. Ave. between E. 97th St. and E. 98th St.